agraef/midizap/README.md

 CC60> XK_Right
 ~~~

-The corresponding "bidirectional" translations, which are indicated with the `=` and `~` flags, are mostly used with MIDI translations; the same goes for the special `SHIFT` token.
-Thus we'll discuss these in later sections, see *MIDI Translations* and *Shift State* below.
+The corresponding "bidirectional" translations, which are indicated with the `=` and `~` flags, are mostly used with MIDI output; the same goes for the special `SHIFT` token.
+Thus we'll discuss these in later sections, see *MIDI Events* and *Shift State* below.

 In data mode, input messages can also have a *step size* associated with them, which has the effect of downscaling changes in the parameter value.
 The default step size is 1 (no scaling).
 To change it, the desired step size is written in brackets immediately after the message token and before the increment flag.
 A step size *k* indicates that the translation is executed whenever the input value has changed by *k* units.
 For instance, to slow down the cursor movement in the example above by a factor of 4: